vigneshv92/Machine-Learning/README.md

 * Build Your Own Machine Learning Portfolio (Capstone) Project.

 * [Virgilio Data Science](https://virgili0.github.io/Virgilio/)
+   >Virgilio is an open source initiative, aiming to mentor and guide anyone in the world of Data Science and Machine Learning.
+Our vision is to give everyone the chance to get involved in this field, get self-started as a practitioner, gain new cutting edge practical skills and learn to navigate through the infinite web of resources and find the ones useful for you.
 * [Machine Learning Explainability](https://github.com/SAP/contextual-ai)
    >Contextual AI adds explainability to different stages of machine learning pipelines - data, training, and inference - thereby addressing the trust gap between such ML systems and their users.
 It does not refer to a specific algorithm or ML method — instead, it takes a human-centric view and approach to AI.
 ----